Research - Laboratory/Non-Laboratory, Staff/Administrative

-The PCRU Outpatient Sr. Research Nurse reports directly to the Medical Director of the PCRU and carries out outpatient clinical procedures in keeping with approved study protocols, clinic policies, and good clinical practice (GCP).
+The COVID CRU Outpatient Sr. Research Nurse reports directly to the Research Nurse Manager of the CRU and Medical Director and carries out outpatient clinical procedures in keeping with approved study protocols, clinic policies, and good clinical practice (GCP).
 This position also assists the Medical/Clinic Director in the day-to-day oversight of the outpatient clinic, the creation and interpretation of clinic policy, budgeting and financial oversight, and personnel management.
-The PCRU Outpatient Clinic sees nearly 2,000 outpatient visits on approximately 50 different research protocols each year.
-The PCRU Outpatient Sr. Research Nurse participates in almost all of these visits, and must be conversant with each of the study protocols using the clinic.
+The COVID CRU Outpatient Clinics anticipate seeing 1000 outpatient visits on approximately 25 different research protocols each year.
+The COVID CRU Outpatient Sr. Research Nurse participates in almost all of these visits, and must be conversant with each of the study protocols using the clinic.

-3. Insert IV’s, monitor infusions, give medications, conduct patient interviews, draw blood samples, process lab samples, conduct QA/inspection of Clinic equipment, obtain vital signs.
+Insert IV’s, transfuse blood products, monitor infusions, give medications, conduct patient interviews, collect biospecimens by phlebotomy and other methods, process lab samples, conduct QA/inspection of Clinic equipment, perform nursing examinations, obtain vital signs and anthropometrics.

-10. Assist Clinical Director in mentoring and managing other clinic personnel to promote quality, safety, and excellence in care.
-Direct the day-to-day practice of the PCRU Phlebotomist and Registrar
+Assist Research Nurse Manager and Medical Director in mentoring and managing other clinic personnel to promote quality, safety, and excellence in care.

-12. Work under the direction of the Clinic Director to ensure successful completion of each clinical research study and to perform other duties as assigned.
+Work under the direction of the Research Nurse Manager and Medical Director to ensure successful completion of each clinical research study and to perform other duties as assigned.